National Transfer Accounts

-The Austrian team recently gave some presentations on the Austrian NTA and it has also been reported as one of the subjects of the month at the Austrian Academy of Sciences.
+The Austrian team recently gave presentations on the Austrian NTA.
+This work has been reported as one of the subjects of the month at the Austrian Academy of Sciences.
 Link to the report (in German).

 See more presentations at Meetings and Presentations

 NTA members Naohiro Ogawa, Mathana Phananiramai, and Andrew Mason were featured in an article in The Nation titled "Care for elderly but avoid errors".
 The article emphasizes that nations will face problems as "the result of maintaining a decades-old retirement age without changing it to match the longer life expectancy", and that "proper planning and an appropriate financing scheme are key [...] to achieve a sustainable scheme to support its ageing population".